inguin/moneybalance/README.md

 person paid and consumed.
 Those who paid too little put the difference into a pot, those who paid too much take out theirs, and the score is settled.

+The collected data of a calculation can be written to a CSV file which can be imported into a spreadsheet application like Excel or LibreOffice Calc.
+The following import parameters should be used:

+* Character set UTF-8
+* Language English (using a point as decimal mark in numbers)
+* Fields separated by comma
+* Double quotes as text delimiter

 Features
 --------

 * Managing multiple calculations in parallel
 * Uneven split of expenses
+* CSV export for importing calculations into a spreadsheet application
 * English, german and french localization

 Download